✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 You can’t opt out of your employer's auto-enrolment scheme forever because even if you don't ask them to re-enrol you in a pension scheme, they are legally required to re-enrol you in a qualifying pension scheme every three years.
 This is known as re-enrolment.

-Here are a few reasons to join an auto-enrolment scheme instead of opting out:
+Here are some reasons to join an auto-enrolment scheme instead of opting out:

 Automatic enrolment in a qualifying workplace pension scheme lets you make regular pension contributions towards your pension pot.